The most powerful home remedies for depression begin with eating the right foods.

 Postpartum depression is also far less common.

-Just remember, with fish oil capsules you will need to take at least 10-12 of the 1000mg capsules per day with food for maximum benefit.
+Remember, with fish oil capsules you will need to take at least 10-12 of the 1000mg capsules per day.

 Turmeric: Turmeric is one of the most potent home remedies for depression you'll find.